Woman dragged from car and restrained on the ground by Chicago police in line to share $1.6 million settlement

 And aldermen passed a $1.2 million settlement for Jomner Orozco Carreto and Carlos Ramirez, two men who said an off-duty Chicago police officer shot at them while they were parked on Irving Park Road in the Albany Park neighborhood in December 2020.

-The officer, Kevin Bunge, said he heard gunshots after the car pulled up behind his parked car on Irving Park Road, before he got out of his car and fired shots into their vehicle.
+The officer, Kevin Bunge, said he heard gunshots after the car pulled up behind his parked car on Irving Park, before he got out of his car and fired shots into their vehicle.
 One of the men was struck in the hand.

-No gun was recovered from the two men’s car, and they said they had pulled over simply to look up directions to a party.
-Bunge was charged criminally in the case.
+No gun was recovered from the men’s car, and they said they had pulled over simply to look up directions to a party.
+Bunge was charged in the case.